Audrey Spillman – Neon Dream | Self Release

 For an artist whose tour never ends, the lockdown period must have been an extremely difficult time.
 Bob Dylan made positive inroads with his fans a few months ago with the release of the quite remarkable Rough and Rowdy Ways, preceded by the surprisingly well-received seventeen-minute “Murder Most Foul”, which was premiered online prior to the album release.
 Now, for those who have been eagerly awaiting something new from Dylan during this recent lockdown period, an intimate stripped-down gig might come as a pleasant surprise, especially in view of the fact that Shadow Kingdom, a fifty-minute performance, filmed in atmospheric black and white, reminiscent of that memorable footage of Big Bill Broonzy performing in some darkened off the beaten track Belgium bar in the 1950s, contains multitudes of older, and more importantly, actually recognisable numbers.
 In places, the film is also reminiscent of something David Lynch might shoot for an update of the Twin Peaks yarn or even perhaps Eraserhead, complete with arty chequered monochrome flooring.
 Hopefully, this doesn’t bring back any unnecessarily disturbing moments.
 Each of the song titles are displayed in bold white screen-filling caps before each performance, with Dylan either strumming a small acoustic guitar, or standing centre stage using a microphone stand as his solitary prop.
 With no between song patter, as might be expected from the elusive mystery man, Dylan growls through a set made up of early songs as the film’s subtitle suggests, beginning with “When I Paint My Masterpiece”, a song from the basement.
 The question of whether the band is actually playing live or miming is answered almost immediately; there’s a harmonica, but it ain’t me babe, as Dylan might say.
 The fact that this is more an arty film with pre-recorded songs doesn’t spoil the fun, it’s Dylan in lockdown and that’s better than nothing at all.
 Another tell-tale sign of the times is the fact that all of Dylan’s bandmates are suitably masked up, whereas the mask-free Dylan himself disguises himself only in the subdued light.
 Directed by the Israeli-American filmmaker Alma Har’el and produced by Har’el along with Christopher Leggett and Raphael Marmor, the performance features some old favourites, each performed well and without having to listen hard in order to identify each song.
 “It’s All Over Now Baby Blue” is abbreviated simply to “Baby Blue” for which its author and the band attempt to disguise further by washing away much of its original melody, which is the second most important thing about the song really.
 No matter, we have that song tucked away on Bringing It All Back Home, which can always come out to play on any rainy day.
 Joining Dylan for this feast of fun are Alex Burke, Buck Meek, Shahzad Ismaily, Janie Cowan and Joshua Crumbly, together with one or two well placed female company, just like the Broonzy film that came before it.

-Just Like Tom Thumb’s Blues is included in this week’s Vaults radio show.
+Just Like Tom Thumb’s Blues is included on this week’s Northern Sky Vaults Radio Show.